MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/services.md

 ## Windows services actions

 > [!IMPORTANT]
-> The Windows services actions may not handle a service successfully if the service's access control doesn't include the appropriate user and Power Automate doesn't run with administrator rights.
-You can find more information regarding running Power Automate as administrator in [Run Power Automate with elevated rights](../how-to/run-as-administrator.md).
+> To prevent unauthorized access, Windows require administrator rights to manage services.
+To handle services using the Windows services actions, run Power Automate with administrator rights.
+You can find more information regarding running Power Automate as an administrator in [Run Power Automate with elevated rights](../setup.md#run-power-automate-with-elevated-rights).

 ### <a name="ifserviceaction"></a> If service
 Marks the beginning of a conditional block of actions depending on whether a service is running, paused, stopped or installed on the computer